 The experience of this iTunes restore error is not unique to her, many iTunes users are searching for best ways to resolve iOS update and restore error in iTunes due to issues.
 Do you have this problem too?
 Here are some good tips on how to resolve them.

-Fast Way to Restore iOS media files Easily
+Fast Way to Resolve iTunes Restore Error

 #1.
-Make sure that you have the latest version of iTunes.
+Make Sure that You Have the Latest Version of iTunes.

 The iTunes restore error that you are facing maybe coming from outdated iTunes.
 You’ll need to update your iTunes and the iOS update and restore error may vanish.